 The Lebanese newspaper al-Nahar reports that the Syrian air force bombed Aleppo on Sunday with makeshift barrel bombs, killed at least 36 persons, including 15 children.
 They targeted neighborhoods controlled by rebels in the country’s largest city, in the north of the country.
 The Aleppo Information Center made up of activist citizen journalists said that helicopter gunships targeted a number of rebel-held districts in the country’s financial center.
 They said they used barrel bombs on these civilian neighborhoods, wreaking a great havoc on buildings and set cars aflame.
 Rebel forces deployed earth moving equipment to clear rubble and look for survivors and the dead.
-An eye witness remarked, “Today, instead of snow it was exploding barrels that fell on people’s heads.”
+An eye witness remarked,

 In October and November, the Baathist regime of President Bashar al-Assad fought a series of battles to restore overland supply routes to Aleppo from the south, defeating the rebels in some villages near the city.
 It tried and failed to cut the rebels off from resupply from al-Bab.
 Many analysts feel that the regime will make a major push on Aleppo soon, in an attempt to wrench it decisively from rebel hands.
 The rebellion would not be worth much if it didn’t have neighborhoods in major urban centers like Aleppo.